RomainMsrd/UniDABench/README.md

 ## 📁 Datasets and Running Experiments

 We use three datasets in our experiments.
-They can be downloaded from the [AdaTime](https://github.com/emadeldeen24/AdaTime) github or directly from the following link:
+They can be downloaded from the [AdaTime](https://github.com/emadeldeen24/AdaTime) GitHub or directly from the following link:

 ➡️ [Datasets for UniDABench](https://drive.google.com/file/d/1DcuNYsKyzKg_Vm7u-Lm2Y6BjDdV71QCJ/view?usp=sharing)